rolfst/phone-gap_todos/README.md

-the base for a phonegap integration for todos Currently not for objective-c as the repository states but for android
+The base for a phonegap integration for todos.<br>
+Currently not for objective-c as the repository states but for android